cvpfus/clicker/README.md

 ### Rewards Distribution

-- Triggered manually by owner every 6 hours
+- Triggered automatically every 6 hours
 - 50% of pool distributed to top 50
 - 25% to contract owner (configurable)
 - 25% remains for future pools